drothlis/clang-ctags/README.rst

     A "compilation database" containing the compilation command line for every source file in your project.
 See **Compilation database**, below.

+--all-headers
+    Write tags for all header files encountered while preprocessing the source file(s), not just the headers specified on the command line.
+Note that if you include any system headers (even indirectly) this will result in a very large tag file; I recommend you only use this option when generating a tag file for a single source file.

 COMPILATION COMMAND LINE
 ========================